I would like to purchase Signagelive for Chrome OS or get licences to trial/demo the product - where can I get them?

 When I removed Signagelive from one of my devices it removed it from all of them

 By default, all installed applications and settings on a non-managed device (not enrolled in the management console) are synced across devices using the same Google account.
 If you use the same account to install Signagelive on more than one device and then remove it from one of the devices it may be removed from all devices where it is installed under the same Google account.
-In order to ensure this doesn't happen, there are 3 options that are available:
+To ensure this doesn't happen, there are 3 options available:

 - Disable automatic synchronisation of Apps and Settings in the Chrome Settings.
 To do this: